EcoG-io/iso15118/README.md

 To run for local development, simply copy the contents of `.env.dev.local` to `.env`.

 **Setting your local network interface**

 By default, `.env.dev.local` assumes the presence of an `eth0` network interface.
 If you are not using eth0 as your network interface, replace the `NETWORK_INTERFACE` value in your local `.env` file with the one you are using.

-The key value pairs defined in the `.env` file directly affect the settings present in `secc_settings.py` and `evcc_settings.py`.
+The key-value pairs defined in the `.env` file directly affect the settings present in `secc_settings.py` and `evcc_settings.py`.
 In these scripts, the user will find all the settings that can be configured.
 For reference, a table is included below.